-UX stands for user experience and can be broadly defined as the overall experience a person has of using a digital product or service.
+The first question to cross your mind when hearing the term “UX” could very well be: “What does UX mean?”
+Simply put, UX stands for user experience.
+It can be broadly defined as the overall experience a person has of using a digital product or service.
 By extension, user experience design is the process of enhancing user satisfaction by improving their experience.

-In terms of how UI and UX design compare, as mentioned above, mobile UX refers to the user’s experience as a whole, some of which is absolutely determined by the quality of the user interface – a compelling visual design plays an important part in improving the overall experience.
-However, it is far from the only thing that determines what someone’s experience with a digital product is; there are multiple factors in play, many of which can seem out of a designer’s control.
+In terms of how UI/UX design compare, as mentioned above, mobile UX refers to the user’s experience as a whole.
+Some of this is absolutely determined by the quality of the user interface – a compelling visual design plays an important part in improving the overall experience.
+However, what defines the UX design is far from the only thing that determines what someone’s experience with a digital product is; there are multiple factors in play, many of which can seem out of a designer’s control.
 UI and UX are both necessary components of a cohesive whole that creates a successful mobile product.

 A user’s experience is as affected by the structure and navigational flow of the application as it is by the app’s performance and speed, their own internet connection, the time and place where they use the app, their mood on that particular day, and their prior experiences and preconceived notions of how the product should work.

 |Factors Specific to the Product||Factors Specific to the User|

 |A sensible structure and seamless flow||The performance and speed of the user’s device|

 |A clean and beautiful visual design||The performance and speed of the user’s internet connection|

 |Helpful microcopy with an appropriate tone of voice||How intuitive and valuable the product is to the specific user|

 |Transitions and animations that are both useful and delightful||The social and cultural context of the specific user|

 |The performance and speed of the product||The user’s specific location and mood|